-If adopted, it will become part of Westminster’s statutory development plan and will be used alongside the council’s own planning documents and the Mayor’s London Plan in determining planning applications in the Knightsbridge Neighbourhood Area.
+In accordance with Regulation 20 of the Neighbourhood Planning (General) Regulations 2012, Westminster City Council formally 'made' (adopted) The Knightsbridge Neighbourhood Plan on 11 December 2018.
+It is therefore now part of the statutory development plan for Westminster, and will be used alongside the council’s own planning documents and the Mayor’s London Plan in determining planning applications in the Knightsbridge Neighbourhood Area.

 On Tuesday 21 August 2018, the council decided to accept all of the examiner’s recommended modifications to the draft plan.
 A copy of the decision statement can be viewed below.

 It is also available for inspection alongside the examiner’s report, and the referendum version of the plan, during normal opening hours at Mayfair and Victoria Libraries, and at the council’s offices at 5 The Strand and Portland House, Brassenden Place.